strike-finance/perpetuals-smart-contracts/docs/specs.md

 There a 4 total contracts that are used.

-- Positions Validator: This validator handles the validation of user's positions mangement such as opening positions, closing positions, and liquidating their positions.
+- **Positions Validator**: This validator handles the validation of user's positions mangement such as opening positions, closing positions, and liquidating their positions.

-- Liquidity Validator: This validator handles the validations of liquidity providers such as providing liquidity and withdrawing liquidity.
+- **Liquidity Validator**: This validator handles the validations of liquidity providers such as providing liquidity and withdrawing liquidity.

-- Pool Validator: This validator handles the validation of creating a pool and holds all the assets used for trading
+- **Pool Validator**: This validator handles the validation of creating a pool and holds all the assets used for trading

-- Orders Validator: This script will be validating that the movements of assets are correct, ie when some closes a postion, they get the correct amount of assets back.
+- **Orders Validator**: This script will be validating that the movements of assets are correct, ie when some closes a postion, they get the correct amount of assets back.

 ## Tokens

-- Positions Token: Represents the total position value of the trader.
+- **Positions Token**: Represents the total position value of the trader.
 This is 1:1 of the his total position size.
 Example: 1_000_000 position token == 1_000_000 Lovelace
-- Liquidity Tokens: Represent the amount of liquidity the lp has provided
+- **Liquidity Tokens**: Represent the amount of liquidity the lp has provided
-- Batcher License: Only holder of this license token can batch orders
+- **Batcher License**: Only holder of this license token can batch orders
-- Pool NFT: This can only be minted once per asset pool.
+- **Pool NFT**: This can only be minted once per asset pool.
 It will be in the pool UTxO to validate the pool is valid

 ## Positions Validator